tuzlu07x/restaurant-task/README.md

     password = 123456789
 ```

-And after you logined the page redirect this address http://localhost:8000/kanye
+And after you login the page redirect this address http://localhost:8000/kanye